Filtered formal groups, Cartier duality, and derived algebraic geometry: The deformation to the normal cone of Ghat m

-This is an affine group scheme; one sees by varying the parameter $t$ that this is naturally defined over $\AAA^1$.
+one sees by varying the parameter $t$ that this is naturally defined over $\AAA^1$.
 If $t$ is invertible, then this is equivalent to $\GG_m$; if $t=0$, this is just the formal additive group ${\GG_a}$.
 If we take the formal completion of this at the unit section, we obtain a formal group $\widehat{\mathcal{G}_{t}}$, with corresponding formal group law

 which we may think of as a formal group over $\AAA^1$.
-In \cite{sekiguchi2001note} the authors describe the Cartier dual of the resulting formal group, for every $t \in k$, as the group scheme
+In \cite{sekiguchi2001note}, the authors describe the Cartier dual of the resulting formal group, for every $t \in R$, as the group scheme

-These of course assemble, by way of the natural $\GG_m$ action on the Witt vector scheme $\W$, to give the filtered group scheme $\mathbb{H} \to \filstack$ of \cite{moulinos2019universal}, whose classifying stack is the filtered circle.
-The algebra of functions $\OO(\mathbb{H})$ acquires is a acquires a comultiplication; by results of \cite{geometryofilt}, we may think of this as a filtered Hopf algebra.
+These assemble, by way of the natural $\GG_m$-action on the Witt vector scheme $\W$, to give a filtered group scheme $\mathbb{H} \to \filstack$, \textit{cf}. \cite[Definition 2.3.7]{moulinos2019universal}, whose classifying stack is the filtered circle.
+The algebra of functions $\OO(\mathbb{H})$ acquires a comultiplication; by results of \cite{geometryofilt}, we may think of this as a filtered Hopf algebra.

-Let us identify this filtered Hopf algebra a bit further, which by abuse of notation, we refer to as $\OO(\mathbb{H})$.
-After passing to underlying objects, it is the divided power coalgebra $\bigoplus \Gamma^n(k)$.
+Let us identify this filtered Hopf algebra a bit further; by abuse of notation, we refer to it as $\OO(\mathbb{H})$.
+After passing to underlying objects, it is the divided power coalgebra $\bigoplus \Gamma^n(R)$.
 The algebra structure on this comes from the multiplication on $\widehat{\GG_m}$, via Cartier duality.
-On the graded side, we have the coordinate algebra of $\mathsf{Ker}$, which by \cite[Lemma 3.2.6]{drinfeld2020prismatization}, is none other than the free divided power algebra
+On the graded side, we have the coordinate algebra of $\mathsf{Ker}$, which by \cite[Lemma 3.2.6]{drinfeld2020prismatization} is none other than the free divided power algebra

-One gives this the grading where each $\frac{x^n}{n!}$ is of pure weight $-n$.
+One gives this the grading where each $\frac{1}{n!}x^n$ is of pure weight $-n$.
 The underlying graded smooth coalgebra is

 We deduce by weight reasons that there is an equivalence of filtered coalgebras